If you want to expose your Shopify store to millions of people with less effort then you must run a Facebook ad campaign.

 Create segmented content in a way that you can appeal to your users in different stages of their journey.
 Only then you’ll be able to convert them easily.

-These contents could be your blog posts ,infographics, educational video, etc. Anything that represents your product, as it will help you later for retargeting.
+These contents could be your blog posts, infographics, educational video, etc. Anything that represents your product, will help you later for retargeting.

 Some customers will love to read, so a blog post will be enough.
 Or some users will love an infographic video.